Costs of Attendance

 Residency and Reciprocity

-Residency for admission purposes is determined by a residency officer in the Office of the Registrar and must be established one year prior to the application deadline in mid-September.
-Applicants from all other states will be considered for approximately 47 of 102 seats in the class.
+Residency for admission purposes is determined by the University of Minnesota and is defined and described in the Residency, Reciprocity, and Tuition Exemption Handbook.
+Residency must be established one year prior to the application deadline in mid-September.
+Applicants from all other states will be considered for approximately 52 of 105 seats in the class.
 Citizens of other countries will be considered for admission if their pre-veterinary coursework has been taken at an accredited U.S. or Canadian college or university.
 International students should contact the DVM Admissions Office regarding specific application guidelines.
-Review the Residency, Reciprocity, and Tuition Exemption form for more details.

 All students from South Dakota are eligible for reciprocity.
 South Dakota students must complete an application for consideration.